kragen/derctuo/markdown/compound-literals.md

-The astonishing thing, though, is that in C, all of these compound literals with automatic storage duration last to the end of their enclosing scope, while in C++ they're treated as temporaries and disappear rather quickly.
+The astonishing thing, though, is that in C, all of these compound literals with automatic storage duration last to the end of their enclosing scope, while in C++ they’re treated as temporaries and disappear rather quickly.
 This means you can build up arbitrarily complex nested structures this way, like Lisp.
 Consider this expression of the S combinator in the λ calculus: